 Eagle Acres Pumpkin Patch

 Eagle Acres Pumpkin Patch with the goal of keeping the animals and guests all calm and safe during their visit to the farm and pumpkin patch.
-The barn and courtyard area were designed to be free of vehicle traffic.
 The animals on this working farm are for education, visiting, and interaction while respecting the animal’s personal space and therefore not causing mental stress.
-This year Eagle Acres has 25 varieties of pumpkins and gourds.
+This year Eagle Acres has 25 varieties of pumpkins and gourds and includes a hay ride into the pumpkin patch.
+Eagle Acres offers a unique look at a working dairy farm and for 2023 also includes a corn maze.

 Location: 8796 240th St, Langley